Lead Acid vs. Lithium-Ion Jump Starters

 Whether you’re trying to get to work early, about to pick the kids up from school, or just looking forward to some casual cruising, finding out your car battery is dead can put a real kink in your plans.
 Sure, jumper cables can get the job done, but sometimes you don’t want to wait around for a good Samaritan who can take the time out of their day to give you a jump.
 That’s where jump starters, or jump packs, come in.

 These portable battery booster packs hold a charge which they can deliver to your car battery’s terminals via clips that look like the ends of jumper cables.
 This lets you jump your car without needing another vehicle to supply electric current.
 That means you can keep one in your car so you’re always ready if you need a jump.

-The jump packs of the past have always utilized lead-acid batteries, but the jump starters of the future are turning to lithium-ion batteries for their ability to deliver the same amount of power in a much smaller and lighter product.
-Here are some of the ways these two different batteries stack up to one another:
+The jump packs of the past have always utilized lead-acid batteries, but now jump starters are turning to lithium-ion batteries for their ability to deliver the same amount of power in a much smaller and lighter product.
+Here are some of the ways these two different batteries stack up against each other:

 Shop at AutoZone

-What are the Pros and Cons of Lithium-Ion Jump Starters vs. Lead Acid Jump Packs
+What are the Pros and Cons of Lead Acid vs. Lithium-Ion Jump Starters

 Energy Density in Volume

 Lithium-ion delivers up to 4X more power than lead-acid for the same amount of space.

 Lithium-ion provides up to 6X more power than lead-acid for the same amount of weight.